Euclidius/mouse_tracker/README.md

 ## What it uses
 The entire programme is written in Rust using third-party open-source libraries.
 The language was chosen for its power and ease of use with peripherals such as keyboard, mouse, webcam.
 ## Install
 You can download the GitHub repository as standard.
-And either use the ready binary in `./target/release/mouse-tracker`, or build the project yourself.
+Now you need to build the project yourself.
 ```bash
 cargo build
 ```